matteopasqual02/ing-sw-2024-rocca-pasqual-paone-tonni/README.md

 To launch the game, it is necessary to open the server first.

 ### Server
-be sure to be in ing-sw-2024-rocca-pasqual-paone-tonni or in Game directory The server can be run with the following command in a terminal window.
+The server can be run with the following command in a terminal window.

-Dir: ing-sw-2024-rocca-pasqual-paone-tonni
+From Dir: ing-sw-2024-rocca-pasqual-paone-tonni
  ```
 java -jar Deliverables\Game\server.jar
 ```
-Dir: Game
+From Dir: Game
 ```
 java -jar server.jar
  ```
 ### Client
-be sure to be in ing-sw-2024-rocca-pasqual-paone-tonni or in Game directory The client can be run with the following command in a terminal window.
+The client can be run with the following command in a terminal window.

-Dir: ing-sw-2024-rocca-pasqual-paone-tonni
+From Dir: ing-sw-2024-rocca-pasqual-paone-tonni
  ```
 java -jar Deliverables\Game\client.jar
 ```
-Dir: Game
+From Dir: Game
 ```
 java -jar client.jar
  ```